rick7122003/Stock-Share-Price-Predicter-Analytics/README.md

 =================================================================================================================================================
-# 4. Hybird Gradient Boosting (XGBoost/LightGBM) model
+# 4. Hybrid Gradient Boosting (XGBoost/LightGBM) model
 =================================================================================================================================================

 # Hybrid LSTM + XGBoost model.
 The strategy is to use the LSTM network to learn the complex time-based patterns and then use its output as a powerful, learned feature for a Gradient Boosting (XGBoost) model.